-- 7. What are some ways to make the space inviting for all? - 8.
-Who are the local leaders and champions for this idea? - 9.
+- 7. Describe your community and how do you plan to engage community stakeholders? - 8.
+What are some ways to make the space inviting for all? - 9.
 What are the desired outcomes? - 10.
 How might you measure success?

 Frequently Asked Questions